dmelo/g2m2-pages/diogo-melo-0.md

-I was born in Goi‚nia, Brazil, in 1987.
+I was born in Goi√¢nia, Brazil, in 1987.
 I always had an attraction for technology stuff and logical puzzles.
 Computing is a good way to get both things together.
-I started a bachelor degree in Computer Science at the University of S„o Paulo, in 2005.
+I started a bachelor degree in Computer Science at the University of S√£o Paulo, in 2005.
 The course have 5 years duration and I'm on the schedule.
 Since 2006, I work at my undergraduate research.
 A robot soccer simulator <a href="http://uspds.sourceforge.net/simulacao.html">USPDS</a>.
 My research finished on the middle of 2009 but there is three more students developing the project.